 Infantile Spasms

 A child with infantile spasms may have sudden stiffening of the legs and arms while bending forward at the waist; the movements may be asymmetrical.
-The spasms are brief, but they tend to occur in clusters lasting several minutes or more.
+The spasms are brief, but tend to occur in clusters lasting several minutes or more.
 They do not usually occur during sleep but are often observed upon awakening.
 They can be subtle and are sometimes confused with the Moro reflex or colic.

 Different types of infantile spasms are associated with varying outcomes (discussed later):